aerospike/aerospike-client-python/incompatible.md

 ubuntu18 may not be supported with manylinux2014 builds

 ### Log API
-Console logging supported by default within core client instead of call back. \
+Behavior of aerospike.set_log_handler(...)
+API is changed to do console logging within core client instead of callback. \
-Api aerospike.set_log_handler(...) changed to aerospike.enable_log_handler()
+By default, error level console logging is enabled. \